 Tip 4: Give them away.

-These lotion bars make great gifts and I suggest using single bars for stocking stuffers or giving a larger amount as a main gift.
+These homemade lotion bars make great gifts and I suggest using single bars for stocking stuffers or giving a larger amount as the main gift.
 I’d stack three bars in a small clear bag and tie them up with jute twine or put a few in a small, decorative glass jar.
 I’m making a batch just for Christmas gifts.

 I also set one aside for my kids so they can have their own special bar.
 But I do put it out of reach when they’re done with it.
 You know, just in case they “accidentally” see if it will spread around the floor.

-How will you use these lotion bars?
+How did you like these chocolate lotion bars?